The Wruff Stuff Mr Puppy UK 2019 Contest is scored with a points-based system, with each contestant receiving a numerical score.

 There are no penalties for making mistakes: it's ok to make mistakes, what's important is that the audience gets a good feeling of who you are.
 There are no points for looks, or body type, or age, or pup type.
 There are no points for gear.
 There are no points for appearance at all.

 What we are looking for is all inside: it's all about who you are, not what you look like.

-Most contest points, and the bulk of the assessment, come from a private interview with our panel of judges.
+Most contest points, and half of the assessment, come from a private interview with our panel of judges.
 All scoring is positive: points are awarded, never deducted.
 All interviews are positive also: the judges look for reasons to recognise your talent and award you points.
 Find out more about how the contest is judged.

 When the audience is asked to vote, each member of the audience is given one equal vote, which they may cast for the contestant of their choice.